tstiddy/nodejs-webhooks-rest-sample/CONTRIBUTING.md

 After a branch is successfully merged (that is, your pull request is accepted), don't continue working in that local branch.
 This can lead to merge conflicts if you submit another pull request.
 To do another update, create a new local branch from the successfully merged upstream branch, and then delete your initial local branch.

-For example, if your local branch X was successfully merged into the OfficeDev/microsoft-graph-docs master branch and you want to make additional updates to the content that was merged.
-Create a new local branch, X2, from the OfficeDev/microsoft-graph-docs master branch.
+For example, if your local branch X was successfully merged into the OfficeDev/microsoft-graph-docs main branch and you want to make additional updates to the content that was merged.
+Create a new local branch, X2, from the OfficeDev/microsoft-graph-docs main branch.
 To do this, open GitBash and execute the following commands:

     cd microsoft-graph-docs
-    git pull upstream master:X2
+    git pull upstream main:X2
     git push origin X2

 You now have local copies (in a new local branch) of the work that you submitted in branch X. The X2 branch also contains all the work other writers have merged, so if your work depends on others' work (for example, shared images), it is available in the new branch.
 You can verify that your previous work (and others' work) is in the branch by checking out the new branch...